IBM-Cloud/docs/troubleshoot/ts_apps.md

 ```
 cf api https://api.eu-gb.bluemix.net
 ```
 If you are pushing your application to {{site.data.keyword.Bluemix_notm}} by using the Eclipse tools, you must first create a {{site.data.keyword.Bluemix_notm}} server and specify the API endpoint of the {{site.data.keyword.Bluemix_notm}} region that your organization was created in.
-For more information about using the Eclipse tools, see [Deploying apps with IBM Eclipse Tools for Bluemix](/docs/manageapps/eclipsetools/eclipsetools.html){: new_window}.
+For more information about using the Eclipse tools, see [Deploying apps with IBM Eclipse Tools for Bluemix](/docs/manageapps/eclipsetools/eclipsetools.html).